kevinbarabash/beignet/design/mvp/06_mutability.md

 ### Interfaces

-When Crochet reads a .d.ts file, it will merge readonly and non-readonly interfaces into a single interface type.
+When Escalier reads a .d.ts file, it will merge readonly and non-readonly interfaces into a single interface type.
 In the case of `Array<T>` and `ReadonlyArray<T>` it would construct the following type:

-**Crochet**
+**Escalier**

 ```typescript
 type Array<T> = {